laboon/ebook/text/67_stochastic_testing.md

 __Evil monkey__ testing simulates a malicious user who is actively trying to hurt your system.
 This can be through sending very long strings, potential injection attacks, malformed data, unsupported characters, or other inputs which are designed to cause havoc in your system.
 In today's networked world, systems are almost always under attack if they are connected to the Internet for more than a few milliseconds.
 It is much better to have an evil monkey under our control determine that the system is vulnerable than let some actual malicious user figure it out!

 Let us assume that we are storing all of the entered data for our arithmetic program in a database.
-An evil monkey test may check to see if it can cause the program to somehow write
+An evil monkey test may check to see if it can cause the program to somehow overwrite or modify that data by passing in a malicious SQL command, or some characters which may be interpreted as nulls, or an extremely long string to try to overflow a buffer.

 ```
 > '); DELETE FROM entries; --"